 Superchargers are obviously faster than home charging and quickly charge your Tesla when on the go.
 Some, like the 250 kW V3 Supercharger, can deliver up to 200 miles of range in just 15 minutes.
 That’s over 10 times faster than the fastest home charging method.

 Superchargers use up to 480 volts and can pump up to 300 amps, delivering charging speeds no home charger option can match.
-They are an ideal choice for long-distance trips, and you won’t have to worry about range anxiety when out on the road.
+They are ideal for long-distance trips, and you won’t have to worry about range anxiety when out on the road.

 Read: How Many Amps Does a LED Light Bulb Draw?